mizutanilab/Alternative-2FA-Dongle/README.md

-# Alternative Two-Factor Auth Device
+# Alternative Two-Factor Authentication Device
-A standalone hardware token that works with the two-factor authentication (2FA) of GitHub, Google, Facebook, and so on.
+A standalone hardware token that works with the two-factor authenticator of GitHub, Google, Facebook, and so on.
 This device is not a fake.
 <IMG alt=LCDdisp src="pics/Alt2FA_LCDdisp.png"><BR>